Didier Drogba: Personal and family life

-Drogba was married to Lalla Diakité, a Malian woman whom he met in Paris, and the couple had three children together.
+Drogba was married to Lalla Diakité, a Malian woman he met in Paris, and the couple had three children together.
 His eldest son, Isaac, was born in France in 1999, grew up in England, and played in the Chelsea academy system.
 He signed for French club Guingamp in February 2018.
 Drogba has two younger brothers who are also footballers: Joël and Freddy Drogba.
 Freddy, born in 1992, played in French Ligue 1 side Dijon FCO.
 He is a devout Roman Catholic.
 His uncle Michel Goba was a professional footballer and Ivorian international.
 His cousin Kévin Goba (Michel's son) was also a professional footballer who played in the lower leagues of France.
-In a statement posted on Instagram in January 2021, Drogba confirmed his divorce with his wife Lalla, stating that they had a mutual agreement.
+In a statement posted on Instagram in January 2021, Drogba confirmed his divorce with his wife Lalla, saying that they had a mutual agreement.
 “I'm not in the habit of discussing my private life.
 But because of speculation in the media today, I can confirm that sadly, after 20 years together, Lalla and I took the difficult decision to separate last year...
 We remain very close and our main priorities have been to protect our children and our family's private life.
 May God bless you.”